Using the Time Tool

 4. Click Create new Interval List () in the Time Tool toolbar.

-A Merged interval list are intervals merged from multiple interval or Interval List Time Components using one of several merging operations.
+A merged interval list contains intervals merged from multiple intervals or Interval List Time Components using one of several merging operations.

 1. Click Type: Select... when the Add Time Component dialog box opens.